Medicines - Be Safe, Be Confident Seminar

 Slip-Sliding Away – Medicines and Falls

 The link is not always made between falls and medications.
-As there is a known morbidity associated with falls it is essential that you as a nurse, are very familiar with this particular area of risk.
-In this special short session we will look at the correlation between a person falling to the ground and typical medicines that could be implicated.
+As there is a known morbidity associated with falls, it is essential that you, as a nurse, are very familiar with this particular area of risk.
+In this special short session, we will look at the correlation between a person falling to the ground and typical medicines that could be implicated.
+It includes:

 - A review of the evidence that associates medicines with falls

-- What can be done to prevent this?
+- What can be done to prevent falls related to medicines

 - Rules for prescribing